dwyl/flutter-todo-list-tutorial/README.md

 Moor is an easy to use, reactive persistence library for Flutter apps.
 Define your database tables in pure Dart and enjoy a fluent query API, auto-updating streams and more!

+### MOOR advantages:

+- **Flexible:** Moor let's you write queries in both SQL and Dart, providing fluent apis for both languages.
+You can filter and order results or use joins to run queries on multiple tables.
+- **Feature rich:** Moor has builtin support for transactions, schema migrations, complex filters and expressions, batched updates and joins.
+- **Modular:** Thanks to builtin support for daos and imports in sql files, moor helps you keep your database code simple.
+-  **Safe:** Moor generates typesafe code based on your tables and queries.
+If you make a mistake in your queries, moor will find it at compile time and provide helpful and descriptive lints.
+- **Fast:** Even though moor lets you write powerful queries, it can keep up with the performance of key-value stores like shared preferences and Hive.
+- **Cross-Platform support:** Moor works on Android, iOS, macOS, Windows, Linux and the web.

+If you want to start using MOOR here is the link : https://moor.simonbinder.eu/docs/getting-started/

 ## _How?_